hoshomoh/CSVUtils/README.md

 ]);
 ```

-##### Writing CSV output data to other formats
+##### Writing CSV Output Data to Other Formats

-Writing the CSV ouput data to other format is also very easy.
+Writing the CSV output data to other format is also very easy.
 Create a CustomConverter class the implements `Oshomo\CsvUtils\Contracts\ConverterHandlerInterface` interface.
 And pass that class to the `write` method of the validator, easy.
 Below is an sample implementation of a JSON converter

 ```php
 use Oshomo\CsvUtils\Contracts\ConverterHandlerInterface;